 What if I have an overweight or oversized bag?

 You’ll pay quite a bit for overweight or oversized bags when you fly Spirit Airlines, so it’s a good idea to check ahead of time and make sure your bag conforms to luggage requirements set forth by the airline.
-You can do this by manually taking measurements of your luggage dimensions and using a luggage scale to weigh your bag after you’ve finished packing it.
+You can do this by manually taking measurements of your suitcase dimensions and using a luggage scale to weigh your bag after you’ve finished packing it.

 Overweight and oversized bag fees can vary greatly, ranging from $30 for a slightly overweight bag to up to $150 for a much larger/heavier item.